• Home

 • 2,468,158

-For very large numbers, it’s preferable to write million or billion after the decimal to aid the reader.
+For very large numbers, it’s clearer to write million or billion after the decimal.

 • 4.2 million not 4,200,000